ElektraInitiative/PermaplanT/doc/development_setup.md

 ## Ways to develop PermaplanT

-Right now we have three different ways to develop Permaplant:
+Right now we have three different ways to develop PermaplanT:

 ### Docker services + local development